CudaText-addons/cuda_vim_mode/readme/readme.txt

   + - go to first non-whitespace, in next line
   $ - go to line end

-  x - delete char right (like Delete key)
-  X - delete char left (like Backspace key)
+  X - delete char left (like Backspace key) x - cut selection (if selection) or one char y - yank/copy to clipboard p - paste from clipboard

   D - delete to end of line
   dd - delete current line